Comment on page

 Lights need to be able to be activated automatically.

-The use of motion detectors, proximity sensors, and/or timers to trigger lights can create safety and security, not to mention adding convenience for those times when hands are occupied by kids, groceries, or some kind of mobility device.
+Using motion detectors, proximity sensors, and/or timers to trigger lights can create safety and security and add convenience when kids, groceries, or some kind of mobility device occupy hands.